tekpinar/correlationplus/README.md

 ```

 ## Ipython Interface
-For a detailed analysis, script interfaces provided by mapAnalysis, diffMap and
+For a detailed analysis, script interfaces provided by visualizemap, diffMap and
 centralityAnalysis apps may not be sufficient.
 Therefore, you can use IPython
 to load the functions and do a detailed analysis as follows.

 ```
-from correlationPlus.mapAnalysis import *
+from correlationPlus.visualize import *
 ```